DIVA: Live From Hell: Productions

-The world premiere of DIVA: Live from Hell opened at Theater for the New City in Manhattan on March 23, 2017 and played 16 performances, closing on April 9, 2017.
+The world premiere of DIVA: Live from Hell opened at Theater for the New City in Manhattan on March 23, 2017, and played 16 performances, closing on April 9, 2017.
 It was directed by Daniel Goldstein and starred Nora Brigid Monahan (then appearing under the name Sean Patrick Monahan) as Desmond Channing and all of the other onstage characters.
 Broadway veterans Penny Fuller, Charles Busch, and Seth Rudetsky made voiceover cameos in the original production.

 In 2018, DIVA: Live from Hell was given a one-night performance by Pittsburgh Civic Light Opera as part of the SPARK festival of small-cast musicals.
 For this performance, Monahan once again played Desmond Channing and Oyen served as musical director and pianist.

 In 2020, a London production was announced to open at the Jack Studio Theatre, directed by Joe McNeice and starring Jak Malone of Operation Mincemeat.
 The production was slated to begin performances on March 17, 2020, but was canceled due to the COVID-19 pandemic.
-In 2022, a new production directed by McNeice opened at The Turbine Theatre in London starring Luke Bayer, who received rave reviews, as well as an Off West End Award for Best Leading Actor in a Musical.
+In 2022, a new production directed by McNeice opened at The Turbine Theatre in London starring Luke Bayer, who received rave reviews, and received a 2023 Offie for Best Leading Actor in a Musical.
 Bayer returned to the show in 2024 in a remounted production that played London's King's Head Theatre before a critically acclaimed run at the Edinburgh Fringe Festival.

 A Portuguese translation of the musical premiered in Rio de Janeiro in 2025 under the title Diva: Ao Vivo do Inferno!
 The production was directed by Hugo Kerth, who also starred as Desmond Channing.

 Other productions include a second Pittsburgh production in 2023 at the Steel City Arts Foundation's Sunken Bus Studios starring comedian Matty Malloy and a Philadelphia production in 2024 starring Jack Taylor as part of the Philadelphia Fringe Festival.